tappa-org/tappa-org.github.io/_projects/candidate_meetings.md

 ---
-title: "Student-Candidate meetings: Involving PhDs and Postdocs in recruitment"
+title: "Student-Candidate meetings: Involving PhDs and Postdocs in faculty recruitment"
 ---

 Project led by Mila Gorecki.

-As the AI Center representative, Mila was tasked with organizing meetings between faculty candidates and PhD students.
-TAPPA was central in spreading the word and many of our members participated in those meetings, and our feedback was passed onto the deciding committee.
-It was empowering to involve PhDs in decision making processes that are of consequence to us all.
+In previous hiring rounds from the AI Center, Mila organized informal 30-minute meetings between faculty candidates and small groups of PhDs, Postdocs and MSc students.
+Feedback from these meetings was shared with the search committee.

+Another way for PhD students and Postdocs to get involved in faculty recruitment is to join the search commitee as one of the Mittelbau representatives.

+If you are interested in getting involved, please reach out!